The Answer To Every Question You Ever Had About A Baby Registry

 Having a baby costs a small fortune, particularly if it’s your first baby.
 This is why you need to add everything your baby will need when they are born, to your registry.
 If you are fortunate, you may have enough friends and family to buy everything you need.
-If you don’t, that’s okay too because you may be able to buy whatever is left over, with your completion discount.
-But, if it’s not on your registry, you won’t be able to buy it with that completion discount.
-If your registry is on Amazon and you have Amazon Prime, that’s 15% off, which is nice!
+If you don’t, that’s okay too because you may be able to buy whatever is left with your completion discount.
+If your registry is on Amazon and you have Amazon Prime, that’s 15% off everything that is left on your registry!

 Add Personal Notes to Your Registry